Professional brand and networking Thought Leadership and Content Creation

 If I use a template, won’t my writing sound like a robot?

 No. Think of a template as the basic frame of a building.
-The frame provides the necessary structure, but you decide on all the decoration—the colors, the furniture, and the layout.
-By letting the template handle the structure, you can focus your brainpower on your unique ideas and personal stories.
+The frame provides the necessary structure, but you decide on all the decoration: the colors, the furniture, and the layout.
+Letting the template handle structure frees your brainpower for the unique ideas and personal stories that only you can write.

 Is it bad for my expert image if my first post is just a "test"?